brightersidetech/modbus-tcp-simulator-qt-python/README.md

-# Modbus TCP Msater Simulator Using QT for Python
+# Modbus TCP Master Simulator Using QT for Python